omgmog/omgmog.github.com/_posts/2012-11-20-the-woes-of-trailing-commas-in-ie.md

 ---
 layout: post
 title: "The woes of trailing commas in IE"
-tags: ["sublime text", "software", "javascript", "jquery", "internet explorer", "geekery"]
+tags: ["tutorial", "tip", "software", "code", "development", "browser", "javascript"]
 ---
 If you leave a trailing comma in your JavaScript code, you're a terrible person.
 It's right up there with [omitting semicolons](https://github.com/twitter/bootstrap/issues/3057) as far as I'm concerned.